Let’s Talk Science is committed to preparing Canadian youth for future careers and citizenship demands in a rapidly changing world.

 - 5 out of 6 students aren't even eligible to apply for engineering

-With fewer than 6 million children and youth, ages 3-17, in Canada, we cannot afford to leave any behind.
+With approximately 6.5 million children and youth, ages 3-17, in Canada, we cannot afford to leave any behind.
 And thanks to the generosity of our supporters across Canada we are having a positive impact.

 Let’s Talk Science is committed to developing youth who are creative, critical thinkers and knowledgeable citizens prepared to participate and thrive in a complex global environment.